-The classic stereotype of Indian rail travel, in many Western minds, is the one from films like Slumdog Millionaire.
+The classic image of Indian rail travel, in many Western minds, is the one from films like Slumdog Millionaire.
 Crowded, dirty trains, often delayed, idling for hours with no explanation.
 People leaning out of open doors, perched between the carriages, or even sitting on the roof.
 Narrow, uncomfortable sleeper berths.
 Putrid toilets.
 It’s a somewhat alarming prospect for those more used to the comfort of a sleek intercity express.

-So when I booked a tour of Southern India, and was told we’d be spending a night on a sleeper train, I wasn’t entirely sure what to expect.
+So when I booked a tour of Southern India, and was told we’d be spending a night on an Indian sleeper train, I wasn’t entirely sure what to expect.
 I’ve been on some fairly rancid transport in my time, like the 48-hour bus journey I took from Accra in Ghana to Ouagadougou, capital of Burkina Faso (it was only supposed to take 24 hours, but that’s a story for another day!).
 So I wasn’t nervous as such, but I was a little wary.

 Mysuru is the start of the line.
 When we arrived at the station, the train was already waiting, and the platform was bustling with passengers looking for their carriage or saying goodbye, and traders selling drinks and snacks.